 Day Hike Rates

-Dates are arranged at booking .
-We do our best to accommodate you.
+Dates are arranged at your request.
+We will do our best to accommodate your needs!

 Yosemite Valley/Glacier Point Day Hike Options:

 Panorama Trail is perhaps the single best hike in the Yosemite Valley area, possibly in all of Yosemite.
 It actually includes two of Yosemite’s most spectacular hikes with unmatched “up-close and personal” scenic views of many iconic Yosemite landmarks.
 Additionally, we know of some little known places for some really amazing vistas.
 As with all of our hikes, transportation is also provided to the start of the hike (at Glacier Point).

 An 8.5 mile hike, this usually takes about 6+ hours.
 If you’re in excellent shape and want a real challenge, add in the visually impressive hike up from Yosemite Valley on the 4-mile Trail (actually adds 4.7 miles)!

 Yosemite Falls Trail takes you on a strenuous and very rewarding trip to the very top of the tallest waterfall in North America (7.5 miles, 2,600’ elevation gain to the top and then back down to the Valley).
 When Yosemite Falls is flowing in all its magnificence, it is unquestionably one of the most breathtaking and fantastic overlooks on the planet.
 This is a hike for the hearty and well conditioned hiker, it is a challenging workout.